Avestan period: Epic tradition

 Illustration from the Shahnameh depicting the murder of Iraj by his brothers Sarm and Tur.

 The Avesta contains numerous allusions to the poetry, mythology, stories and folklore of the early Iranians.
-The Aban Yasht, the Gosh Yasht, the Ram Yasht, the Den Yasht, and the Zamyad Yasht—together called the "legendary Yashts"—in particular contain a large number of such allusions.
+The Aban Yasht, the Gosh Yasht, the Ram Yasht, the Den Yasht, and the Zamyad Yasht—together called the "legendary yashts"—in particular contain a large number of such allusions.
 The single largest source is the Bundahishn, a compendium of Zoroastrian cosmogony from the 8th or 9th century CE written in the Pahlavi script.

 The long mythical history presented in the Avesta texts starts with the Pishdadian dynasty, followed by the Kayanian dynasty.
 The last of the Kayanians is Vishtaspa, an early convert to Zoroastrianism and an important patron of Zoroaster.
 Central to these stories is the conflict between the Iranians (Airiia) and their arch-enemies the Turanians (Turiia).
-The Turanian king Afrasiab and his attempts to steal the divine mystical power called Khvarenah feature in great detail.
+The Turanian king Franrasyan and his attempts to steal the divine mystical power called Khvarenah feature in great detail.

-Avestan characters like Jamshid, Fereydun and Kay Kāvus have counterparts in the Vedic Yama, Trita, and Kavya Ushanas, suggesting a common origin in the Indo-Iranian period.
+Avestan characters like Yima, Thraetaona and Kavi Usan have counterparts in the Vedic Yama, Trita, and Kavya Ushanas, suggesting a common origin in the Indo-Iranian period.
 Some elements of the texts may contain historical information, such as the memory of kinship between the Iranian peoples expressed through three sons of Fereydun: Iraj (Airiia); Tur (Turiia); and Sarm (Sairima).
 Early scholarship generally accepted the historicity of the Kayanians; more recent opinions diverge.

-Elements of these stories and characters recur in later Iranian texts including the Bahman-nameh, the Borzu Nama, the Darab-nama, the Kush Nama, and—most prominently—in the Iranian national epic the Shahnameh.
+Elements of these stories and characters recur in later texts detailing the Iranian national history Examples are the Bahman-nameh, the Borzu Nama, the Darab-nama, the Kush Nama, and—most prominently—in the Iranian national epic the Shahnameh.
 The influence of the Avestan period on Iranian literary tradition is substantial.
 Elton L. Daniel concluded that the Avestan period's "stories were so rich, detailed, coherent, and meaningful that they came to be accepted as records of actual events—so much so that they almost totally supplanted in collective memory the genuine history of ancient Iran."